hoccer/jenkins-puppet-configuration/README.md

 jenkins-puppet-configuration
 ============================

 Provides a puppet manifest with basic modules for a jenkins master.
 Additional manual steps are currently necessary for complete setup.
-See: <wikilink>
+See: todo

 #### Requirements